mattmakai/fullstackpython.com/source/content/pages/04-web-development/02-django.markdown

 category: page
 slug: django
 sort-order: 0402
-meta: Django is a widely used Python web framework build with a 'batteries-included' philosophy.
+meta: Django is a widely used Python web framework with a 'batteries-included' philosophy.
 Learn more about Django on Full Stack Python.
 choice1url: /cascading-style-sheets.html
 choice1icon: fa-css3 fa-inverse
 choice1text: My user interface looks terrible.
 How do I style a web application?